pantheon-systems/documentation/source/content/guides/build-tools/01-introduction.md

 Pantheon's [support team](/docs/support/) cannot troubleshoot issues with third-party services like GitHub or CircleCI.

-If you need help configuring external systems, consider joining the [Community Forum](https://discuss.pantheon.io/) or posting in our [Pantheon Power Users](https://slackin.pantheon.io/) Slack channel.
+If you need help configuring external systems, consider joining the [Community Forum](https://discuss.pantheon.io/) or posting in our [Pantheon Community Slack Channel](https://slackin.pantheon.io/).
 </Alert>